 Another Florida trademark is a great seafood restaurant, and that restaurant in Palm Coast is JT’s Seafood Shack.
 The specialty here is their “Steam Pot,” which comes with crab legs, shrimp, clams, and mussels in a “spicy seafood boil” with sausage, corn, and potatoes.

-Palm Coast Developments
+Final Thoughts on Palm Coast

 If you are passionate about either golfing or nature, Palm Coast is definitely a place you are going to want to consider when looking for a Florida retirement destination.
 But if you are passionate about both, it might be the only place you need to look!